flanagancd68/talmidimway/content/sites/Galilee-North/2023-01-14-tabgha/index.en.md

 * What does God look for in restoration?
 * Who took the initiative to restore, Peter or Jesus?
 * In what ways are you in need of a trip to Tabgha for restoration?

+> For us, Tabgha reminds us that, whenever we fail, God is not done with us.
+> He doesn't just call us once and then expect us to figure things out on our own when we stumble.
+> He is there with us to restore us.